Transcript: Greta Thunberg's Speech At The U.N. Climate Action Summit

 "To have a 67% chance of staying below a 1.5 degrees global temperature rise – the best odds given by the [Intergovernmental Panel on Climate Change] – the world had 420 gigatons of CO2 left to emit back on Jan.
 1st, 2018.
 Today that figure is already down to less than 350 gigatons.

 "How dare you pretend that this can be solved with just 'business as usual' and some technical solutions?
-With today's emissions levels, that remaining CO2 budget will be entirely gone within less than eight and a half years.
+With today's emissions levels, that remaining CO2 budget will be entirely gone within less than 8 1/2 years.

 "There will not be any solutions or plans presented in line with these figures here today, because these numbers are too uncomfortable.
 And you are still not mature enough to tell it like it is.